Hahgwehdiyu: Creation of The Earth

-After the death of Sky Woman the island was shrouded in gloom.
-Hah-gweh-di-yu shaped the sky and created the sun from his mother's face saying "you shall rule here where your face will shine forever."
-Hä-qweh-da-ět-gǎh, however, set the great darkness in the west to drive down the sun.
-Hah-gweh-di-yu then took the Moon and Stars from his mother's breast, and placed them, his sisters, to guard the night sky.
+After the death of Sky Woman, the island was shrouded in gloom.
+Hahgwehdiyu shaped the sky and created the sun from his mother's face saying "you shall rule here where your face will shine forever."
+Hahgwehdaetgah, however, set the great darkness in the west to drive down the sun.
+Hahgwehdiyu then took the Moon and Stars from his mother's breast, and placed them, his sisters, to guard the night sky.
 He gave his mother's body to the earth, the Great Mother from whom all life came.